 Maybe I’m taking this book too seriously, though.
 After all, on the table of contents there’s a little blurb in the bottom left supposedly from D-88 correcting Americans on various cultural gaffes like the proper way to eat sushi and that geisha =/= prostitute.
 It even shows the Japanese are capable of cultural errors by thinking the phrase is “when in Greece.”
 Since this book was put together by Americans, though, it falls kind of flat as a joke.

 And while I’m still on the subject of culture, was it some kind of comment on how we’re Not So Different that the markers for the American and Japanese reporters in The Centerville Incident were just recolored versions of each other?

 And to harp on D-88 again, the ranking system sounds like it was written by a fanboy who watched a couple Lone Wolf and Cub movies and wrote down all the "ethnic" words they heard.
-That kind of stuff was sort of okay back in the days of Search for the Sensei and Enter the Dragon's Claw: Honor, but seems kind of lame here in 2011.
-There's a reason that even though I write several tokusatsu-inspired stories, they're all set in America.
-It's because I don't know enough about Japan to do it right.
+That kind of stuff was sort of okay back in the days of Search for the Sensei and Enter the Dragon's Claw: Honor, when we were excited about ninja but knew nothing but what brainless action movies told us about them, but seems kind of lame here in 2011.

 It makes me think of a Champions product called USA-50 West, where, bland as it was, they specifically made a point not to make each state's local hero some kind of ridiculous stereotype based on the area.
 I had respect for that, if nothing else.